Criminal Defence Lawyers in Public Disorder

 Public disorder crimes (Arts.
 557 and following CP) punish altering public peace with violence or threats.
-Often, this crime is imputed in contexts of social protest, strikes, or evictions.
-Our defense prioritizes the fundamental right to demonstration and assembly.
+Often, this offence is often charged in contexts of social protest, strikes, or evictions.
+Our defence prioritizes the fundamental right to demonstration and assembly.
 We scrutinize police reports (often "cut and paste") to detect exaggerations or falsehoods in the narration of facts and disassociate the client from third parties' violent acts ("cascade responsibility").

 Key Difference: Assault vs Resistance